Branding Chocolatey Applications (C4B)

 Location of branding files

-By default, Chocolatey GUI will look for custom branding files in the Chocolatey installation directory (normally c:/programdata/chocolatey), and then in a folder called branding/gui. i.e. it will look in the following folder:
+Chocolatey GUI looks for custom branding files in the Chocolatey installation directory (normally C:/ProgramData/chocolatey), and then in a folder called branding/gui. i.e. it will look in the following folder:

 Branding in action